TheRyanStudio/password-manager-application/README.md

-#Password Manager – Secure Desktop Application
+--- Password Manager – Secure Desktop Application ---
 A secure desktop application for storing and managing passwords.
 I built this project to sharpen my skills with Python and practice using encrypting, hashing and authentication in an application.

 Features: